shreytheshreyas/tp/docs/UserGuide.md

 * The `TASK_INDEX` must be a positive integer.
 * The task must exist before it can be selected.
-* The user must be in Project View before selecting a task.
+* You must be in ProjectView before selecting a task.

 Example of usage: